-No amounts were incurred for interest expense on the capital lease obligation for the year ended December 31, 2017.
+Interest expense on the capital lease obligation for the year ended December 31, 2018 amounted to \$1,288.

 4. Other Information

 TABOR Amendment - Revenue and Spending Limitation Amendment

 In November 1992, Colorado voters amended Article X of the Colorado Constitution by adding Section 20 commonly known as the Taxpayer's Bill of Rights ("TABOR").
 TABOR contains revenue, spending, tax and debt limitations that apply to the State of Colorado and local governments.
 Spending and revenue limits are determined based upon inflation and local growth.
 Fiscal Year Spending is generally defined as expenditures plus reserve increases with certain exceptions.
 Revenue in excess of the Fiscal Year Spending limit must be refunded unless the voters approve retention of such revenue.